pwliwanow/foundationdb4s/README.md

 ### Working with Versionstamps

-foundationdb4s supports working with Keys that contain versionstamps by providing `VersionstampedSubspace`.
+foundationdb4s supports working with keys or values that contain versionstamps by providing `SubspaceWithVersionstampedKeys` and `SubspaceWithVersionstampedValues`.
-Compared to `TypedSubspace`, it requires additional method to be implemented: `extractVersionstamp: Key => Versiostamp`.
+Compared to `TypedSubspace`, those require additional method to be implemented: `extractVersionstamp`.

 To obtain versionstamp which was used by any versionstamp operations in this `DBIO`, use `transactVersionstamped` instead of `transact`.